 Include Strength Work in Your Weekly Training Routine

 First, make sure that you’re doing some sort of strength training every week (TRX is a good option) (TRX is a good option).
 This can range from squats to pull-ups to machines at the local gym.
-You’ll want to focus on low weight and a high number of reps.
+Focus on low weight and a high number of reps.